epogrebnyak/haskell-intro/README.md

 - [haskellbook.com](http://haskellbook.com) is paid content, but one can examine [the excercises on github](https://github.com/search?o=desc&q=haskellbook&s=stars&type=Repositories).

-- [Getting started with Haskell](https://stackoverflow.com/questions/1012573/getting-started-with-haskell) metnions resources above and lays you a learning path for years ahead.
+- [Getting started with Haskell](https://stackoverflow.com/questions/1012573/getting-started-with-haskell) mentions resources above and lays you a learning path for years ahead.

 ## Other resources